gopala-kr/ldr/README.md

 > Relay acts as a partner to GraphQL and React.
 A top-level query usually happens on a route — a URL pattern that loads a component when it is matched.

+> GraphQL “fragments” are co-located with your React components.
+A component describes what slices of data it needs on certain types.
+Relay queries “spread” the fragments of other components.
+In this particular case, the “slug” is extracted from the URL path and passed to our GraphQL query.
+The Page component will be populated with a “viewer” prop that contains the data specified.

+> As React components become more nested, queries can become increasingly complex.
+In Relay Classic, all of the query-parsing logic happened at runtime.
+As of [Relay Modern](https://facebook.github.io/relay/docs/relay-modern.html), queries are now parsed at build time and are static at runtime.
+This is great for performance.

 When you build React components, it’s easy to reuse them across different parts of your site.
 This is one of the main benefits of React.
 It’s called composability.If your component needs to use data from the server, though, it gets harder to just drop a component in place.
 The server needs to know what properties the component needs.
 In many apps, this will be hard-coded on the server.
 There will be a URL (called an endpoint) that passes down data for that particular view.
 The endpoint code will know exactly what properties its view needs.